-Film Studies as a minor requires a minimum of \star 18 at the senior level in FS or approved cross-listed courses, including one of FS 200 or 205 and at least \star 6 at the 400-level.
-The required 400-level courses must be chosen from the 400-level FS courses and/or the cross-listed Film Studies courses.
+Film Studies as a minor requires a minimum of \bigstar 18 in Film Studies or approved cross-listed courses, including at least \bigstar 12 at the senior level.
+Students must take FS 100 (\bigstar 3), \bigstar 6 at the 200-level, \bigstar 3 at the 300- or 400-level, \bigstar 3 at the 400-level and \bigstar 3 of any other FS or cross-listed courses.
+See course descriptions for prerequisites.

-Cross-listed courses include ENGL 484, INT D 499, SOC 344, 444 and UKR 413.
+Cross-listed courses include ENGL 484, INT D 499, SOC 344, and 444.
+See \$43.3(5) for regulations pertaining to cross-listed courses.

-Questions regarding Film Studies should be directed to the Film Studies Advisor, Department of English and Film Studies.
+Questions regarding Film Studies should be directed to the Film Studies Director, Department of English and Film Studies.